mristimaki/lets-eat-PP4/README.md

 <br>
 This is what has been updated after:
 1. View number of comments
+2. Added favicon
-2. Function to edit comment if logged in
+3. Function to edit comment if logged in
-3. Added steps to deployment in README
+4. Added steps to deployment in README
-4. Added information about testing during development
+5. Added information about testing during development

 ### Content and Media
 - The information in Inspiration page is taken from: